kongware/ftor/README.md

 # Todos

-- [ ] replace $x as accessor for box values
-- [ ] box types have usually no run method unless $x contains a function
+- [ ] there is no generic run function because contrainer types may contain a functional value
-- [ ] switch to decentralized type classes!!!
-- [ ] reconsider fundamental approach: throwing or silently returning null
+- [ ] should I in principle throw or silently return null
-- [ ] reconsider pattern matching
+- [ ] revise pattern matching
+- [ ] add abstraction over recursion